shivammathur/setup-php/README.md

 ## :heavy_plus_sign: PHP Extension Support

-PHP extensions can be setup using the `extensions` input.
+PHP extensions can be set up using the `extensions` input.
 It accepts a `string` in csv-format.

 - On `Ubuntu`, extensions which are available as a package, available on `PECL` or a git repository can be set up.